alexal1/Insomniac/docs/README.md

 softban on your acoount.
 Set this flag in order to ignore those softban indicators

+#### --fetch-profiles-from-net
+add this flag to fetch profiles from the internet instead of opening each user's profile on a device

 #### --debug
 add this flag to run insomniac in debug mode (more verbose logs)